Saturday, 17 January 2026

 Cerezo Osaka

 Cerezo got its start in 1965, as the club team of Yanmar Diesel.
 Yanmar quickly established itself as a formidable contender in the Japan Soccer League, winning the league championship four times, the league cup three times and the Emperor's Cup twice during the 1970s and early 1980s.
-Yanmar entered a slump in the late 1980s, and was briefly demoted to the second division, but immediately prior to the formation of the J.League in 1993, the club revived, gaining admission to the JFL in the same year that the J.League was formed.
-It incorporated as Osaka Football Club Ltd. in 1993, and adopted its current name
+Yanmar entered a slump in the late 1980s, and was demoted to the second division, thus missing out on the formation of the J.League in 1993.
+However, the club regained admission to the JFL (the new top amateur division) in the same year that the J.League was formed.

 Team Name: